Pseudacteon tricuspis: Biological control

-Pseudacteon tricuspis was the first species of Pseudacteon fly successfully used as a biological control agent for imported red fire ant in the US.
+Pseudacteon tricuspis was the first species of Pseudacteon fly successfully used as a biological control agent for the imported red fire ant in the US.
 Imported red fire ant Solenopsis invicta was accidentally introduced into the United States in Alabama in the 1930s.
 Since then, its populated area has expanded across the country, including California.
 The ants are extremely detrimental to the environment of the United States, costing around a billion dollars every year in damage and impacting native fauna and habitats.
 While chemical pesticides have been tested as a way of controlling the ants, the solution is not environmentally or financially sustainable.
 Between the summer of 1997 and fall of 1999, the P. tricuspis fly was released in eight different sites over the mounds of the fire ant located throughout North Florida as a self-sustained way of controlling the fire ant, with six of these sites having a survival population after the first winter.
 Over the years, the population of P. tricuspis fly at these sites continued to grow and expanded beyond the area of the release sites, and in the fall of 2000 the sites fused into one large occupied area.
 The purpose of the P. tricuspis fly was to stress the fire ant population in order to shift the balance back in favor of the native ants in America.
-While the exact impact of the fly on the fire ant population is unknown, the fire ant has evolved to develop specific defense mechanisms against the fly, indicating that there is some sort of large population wide significance on the survival of the fire ant colonies.
-Additionally, in the presence and attack of the P. tricuspis, the fire ant will typically decline its foraging and resource retrieval rates significantly, by almost 84%.
+While the exact impact of the fly on the fire ant population is unknown, the fire ant has evolved to develop specific defense mechanisms against the fly, indicating that there is some sort of large population wide impact on the survival of the fire ant colonies.
+Additionally, in the presence of attack by P. tricuspis, the fire ant will typically reduce its foraging and resource retrieval rates significantly, by almost 84%.